Robert Haltiwanger, Ph.D.

 Today, one of Haltiwanger’s most active areas of inquiry is the Notch receptor, a carbohydrate-modifiable protein found on the surface of cells.
 Because it binds to structures found on the surfaces of surrounding cells, Notch functions in cellular communication.
 Defects in Notch can cause a number of diseases, including some forms of cancer, congenital heart defects, and vascular disorders.
 Exploring various enzymatic effects on Notch – and inhibitors that could alter those effects – could lead to valuable therapeutics.

-With his recent appointment to The University of Georgia’s Complex Carbohydrate Research Center, Haltiwanger and his lab will have expanded opportunities to extend knowledge of cell communication and develop essential enzyme inhibitors for drug research.
+With his appointment to The University of Georgia’s Complex Carbohydrate Research Center, Haltiwanger and his lab will have expanded opportunities to extend knowledge of cell communication and develop essential enzyme inhibitors for drug research.

 Current research projects in the Haltiwanger lab include: